 Unfortunately, universities vary in their calculation rules – so your APS score for one university will not be the same for your APS score at another.

-This is further complicated by the fact that your APS score for one faculty in a university might be different to your APS score at another: this is because most APS scores require you only use your best 6 or 7 best subjects that include subjects required for the relevant course.
+This is further complicated by the fact that your APS score for one faculty in a university might be different to your APS score in another: this is because most APS scores require you only use your best 6 or 7 best subjects, including subjects required for the relevant course.

 For example, if you took History as an extra subject in high school and performed very well in it (and poorly in Physical Science), you will be able to use History in your APS calculation for entry into a BA in place of Physical Science.
 However, if you are applying for Engineering, you will be required to use Physical Science, since this subject is a requirement for the degree.